-The Amplifying Voices for Just Climate Action Programmes is supported by the Dutch Ministry of Foreign Affairs under its five-year strategic partnership: “Power of Voices”, and implemented by a consortium of CSOs including World Wide Fund for Nature (WWF) Netherlands, SouthSouthNorth, Akina Mama wa Afrika, Slum Dwellers International, Fundación Avina, and Hivos.
-This programme seeks to see that by 2025, civil society is heard and respected as an equal partner in the co-creation of locally relevant, inclusive and fundable climate solutions that deliver real benefits to people and nature.
-The Amplifying Voices for Climate Action programme seeks to center excluded voices in public debate and amplifying them to engage and influence a just climate transition.
-AMwA will implement the programme in Tunisia.
+The Amplifying Voices for Just Climate Action Programmes is supported by the Dutch Ministry of Foreign Affairs under its five-year strategic partnership: “Power of Voices”, and implemented by a consortium of CSOs including the World Wide Fund for Nature (WWF) Netherlands, SouthSouthNorth, Akina Mama wa Afrika, Slum Dwellers International, Fundación Avina, and Hivos.
+This programme seeks to see that by 2025, civil society is heard and respected as an equal partner in the co-creation of locally relevant, inclusive, and fundable climate solutions that deliver real benefits to people and nature.
+The Amplifying Voices for Climate Action programme seeks to center excluded voices in public debate and amplify them to engage and influence a just climate transition.
+AMwA will implement the programme in Tunisia, Kenya, and Zambia.

 Akina Mama wa Afrika with support from Hivos is part of a consortium steering the Women’s Leadership Strategy in the Women@Work Campaign in Uganda, Kenya and Rwanda.
 The project looks to address both structural and practical needs that hinder women’s ascension to positions of leadership by raising the consciousness of women workers, managers, partners and other stakeholders on gender issues.